10 Strength Training Tips For Runners, By A Sports Therapist

 #3: Utilise Compound Exercises

-Compound exercises are exercises that work multiple muscle groups at the same time.
-Examples include squats, deadlifts, bench presses, and pull-ups.
+Compound exercises work multiple muscle groups at the same time.
+Examples include squats, deadlifts, lunges, bench presses, push-ups, and pull-ups.

-Compound exercises are highly effective; they engage multiple muscle groups at once, improving functional fitness, muscle recruitment, hormonal response, and joint stability.
+Compound strength training exercises are highly effective because they simultaneously engage multiple major muscle groups, improving functional fitness, muscle recruitment, hormonal response, and joint stability.

-Functional fitness is key for runners, and compound exercises mimic real-life movements, making them more functional and practical than isolation exercises.
+Functional fitness is key for runners, and compound exercises mimic real-life movements, making them more practical than isolation exercises such as biceps curls.
 They help improve coordination, balance, and overall athleticism.

-Isolation exercises have an important part to play, particularly when rehabbing injuries and addressing muscle imbalances.
+Isolation exercises play an important role, particularly when rehabbing injuries and addressing muscle imbalances.

 You are also more likely to elicit a larger hormonal response than when performing isolation exercises.